nud3l/smart-contract-specification/README.md

 klab run
 ```

-Next, we try to find a different way to write these specifications, whic compile to the same or similar K reachability proofs created by KLab.
+Next, we try to find a different way to write these specifications, which compile to the same or similar K reachability proofs created by KLab.
 Those specifications are written in `spec`.

 ## Logics and Calculi